nikolapavkovic/3D-Single-Container-Loading-Problem/README.md

 ## The RandomBoxGenerator class
 The RandomBoxGenerator class defines the random generation of a certain number of boxes bounded by lower and upper dimension boundaries.
-Using a dependency injected random generator, the getBoxes method gets the user input for lower and upper dimension boundaries and the number of boxes to be generated and, using the injected generator returns a list of boxes.
+Using a dependency injected random generator, the getBoxes method gets the user input for lower and upper dimension boundaries and the number of boxes to be generated and, using the injected generator, returns a list of boxes.

 ```
 package hr.Base58;